Practical advantage of non-Hermitian enhanced quantum sensing: Advantage of Non-Hermitian Sensing

-This result is consistent with the conclusion derived from the perspective of quantum Fisher information of the full quantum system \cite{chu2020quantum,ding2023fundamental}.
-Surprisingly, albeit the small success probability, the particular subensemble of the total measurements that yields the desired non-Hermitian dynamics is sufficient to achieve a precision of the same order as the full system.
-This feature indeed endows the non-Hermitian strategy a peculiar capability of suppressing technical noises.
+This result is consistent with the conjecture through the perspective of quantum Fisher information of the full quantum system~\cite{chu2020quantum,PhysRevLett.131.160801}.

+Surprisingly, albeit the small success probability, the particular subensemble of the total measurement outcomes that yields the desired non-Hermitian dynamics is sufficient to achieve a precision of the same order as the full system.
+This feature indeed endows the non-Hermitian strategy a peculiar capability of suppressing classical technical noise.
+Next, we explicitly focus on the realistic case that $\sigma_{\mathrm{nSQL}}\neq 0$.
+Suppose that $\sigma_{\mathrm{nSQL}}=\Theta (N^{-\alpha})$ with $\alpha <1/2$, which is much larger than $\sigma_{\mathrm{SQL}}=\Theta (N^{-1/2})$ in the large-$N$ limit.
+Similarly, we find that